 Introduction to the Natural Gas Industry, Infrastructure and Regulations

-This course will present an overview of the natural gas industry and related natural gas liquids (NGLs) and shale oil infrastructure so that attendees gain a comprehensive understanding of the gas industry and markets.
-Attendees will discuss natural gas terminology, measurements and conversions.
-They will review the basics of natural gas production, gathering, operations and markets.
-It will provide an in-depth understanding of natural gas processing plants, pipelines, storage, LNG peak shaving plants, LNG Import and Export terminals and local distribution companies (LDCs).
-The course will address important components of natural gas transportation, including regional costs of firm and interruptible pipeline transportation, nominations, balancing, and section 4 and 5 ratemaking proceedings on natural gas pipeline transportation.
+This course will present an overview of the natural gas industry and related natural gas liquids (NGLs) and shale oil infrastructure so attendees can gain a comprehensive understanding of the gas industry and markets.
+We will discuss natural gas terminology, measurements, and conversions and review the basics of natural gas production, gathering, operations, and markets.
+This program will provide an in-depth understanding of natural gas processing plants, pipelines, storage, LNG peak shaving plants, LNG Import and Export terminals, and local distribution companies (LDCs).
+It will also address important components of natural gas transportation, including regional costs of firm and interruptible pipeline transportation, nominations, balancing, and section 4 and 5 ratemaking proceedings on natural gas pipeline transportation.

 The intent is that participants will be able to apply the information learned the first day they return to their jobs.
 Hands-on activities will be included throughout the day.

-- Review the basics of natural gas production
+- Review the basics of natural gas production, gathering, operations, and markets

 - Review elements of natural gas producer economics